 Receivables and payables are stated with the amount of GST included.
 The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or liability in the balance sheet.
 Cash flows are included in the statement of cash flows on a gross basis.

-f) Cash and cash equivalents
+f) Cash

-Cash and cash equivalents as presented on the statement of cash flows comprise cash balances held with financial institutions.
+Cash as presented on the statement of cash flows comprise cash balances held with financial institutions.